 The value of the GCR Request subelement Length field is 2.

-The GCR Retransmission Policy field is set to indicate the STA’s preferred retransmission policy for the group address for which the GCR service is requested.
+The GATS(#2386) Retransmission Policy field is set to indicate the STA’s preferred retransmission policy for the group address for which the GCR service is requested.
 The values are shown in Table 8-aa1.